oracle/pgql-lang/pages/pgql-1.0-spec.md

 ## Graph Pattern Matching Semantic

-There are two popular graph pattern matching semantics: homomorphic pattern matching and isomorphic pattern matching.
-The semantic of PGQL is that of homomorphic pattern matching, which gives more expressive power.
+There are two popular graph pattern matching semantics: graph homomorphism and graph isomorphism.
+The semantic of PGQL is graph homomorphism.

-### Homomorphic Pattern Matching
+### Graph Homomorphism

 Under graph homomorphism, multiple vertices (or edges) in the query pattern may match with the same vertex (or edge) in the data graph as long as all topology and value constraints of the different query vertices (or edges) are satisfied by the data vertex (or edge).